 His extensive archive of over one million images was acquired by Stanford University Libraries in 2004.
 His fifth and most recent book “Fearless Genius: The Digital Revolution in Silicon Valley 1985-2000” was published by Simon & Schuster’s Atria Books, has gained worldwide viral press coverage and is now traveling as a fine art exhibition of rare images of Silicon Valley’s greatest innovators, including Steve Jobs, as they changed our world.
 Doug divides his time between the Hudson Valley and NYC.

-Stacy Swiderski is the Senior Photo Editor at Wonderful Machine, a production company based in suburban Philadelphia with a curated roster of over 700 commercial photographers from around the world.
-On a daily basis she consults with and advises photographers on all aspects of their work and brand, from creative coaching and portfolio development to web site edits and print portfolio production.
-Prior to joining Wonderful Machine, she worked in Higher Education as a Photography Professor and as a fine art photographer.
-She holds an MPS in Digital Photography from The School of Visual Arts and a BFA from Parsons School of Design.
+Stacy Swiderski is a Philadelphia based Creative Consultant and freelance Photo Editor with an extensive background in commercial photography, education and consulting.
+Previously the Senior Photo Editor at Wonderful Machine, and now working with the team at Found Artists, she’s consulted with hundreds of photographers during her time in the industry.
+On a daily basis, she advises photographers on all aspects of their work and brand, from creative coaching and portfolio development to web site edits, print edits, print portfolio production and marketing campaigns.
+She holds an MPS in Digital Photography from The School of Visual Arts and a BFA in Photography from Parsons School of Design.

 Spencer Jones has been a commercial still life photographer and active stock photographer for over fifteen years.
 Since striking out on his own in the late 1990s, he has shot for various corporations, including L’oreal, FedEx, American Express, and Tag Heuer.
 He has shot for magazines, including Marie Claire, InStyle, Harper’s Bazaar, Field and Stream, and New York Times Magazine.
 Spencer has shot several covers for Time Magazine including their prestigious “Person of the Year” issue and the “The Real Meaning of Patriotism” issue.